General Studies (GS)

 An introduction to the opportunities and resources available to the "undeclared" students enrolled in the Division of General Studies at Illinois.
 Introduces students to the breadth of diverse fields of study available, prepares DGS students for myriad potential careers, and helps foster a sense of collaboration and engagement through campus orientation, study, and project-based assignments.
 May not be repeated.

-In this honors seminar, DGS James Scholar freshmen will learn to develop their strengths, interests, and transferrable skills while investigating current and evolving societal challenges.
+In this seminar, first-year students in the DGS Enrichment Experience Program will learn to develop their strengths, interests, and transferable skills while investigating current and evolving societal challenges.
 Through class discussion, readings, and a semester-long project, students will explore a variety of topics, including leadership, creativity, research and service.
-Students will also learn how to craft their own honors experience by understanding the many opportunities available at Illinois.
+Students will also learn how to craft their own college experience by understanding the many opportunities available at Illinois.
+Prerequisite: Restricted to first-year students in the DGS Enrichment Experience Program with an 1DEE attribute.

 Approved for both letter and S/U grading.